guusgit/openfounding/README.md

 # openfounding
-try &amp; fail project to make Elon Musk use its money to solve world hanger.
+try &amp; fail project to make Elon Musk use his money to solve world hanger.

 # Hello There
 This project's purpose is to propose an open source visualisation for an important matter : how to solve world's hunger issue, with money.